Incomplete combustion produces carbon monoxide, soot particles and other emissions that are harmful to the environment.

-Both opacity and the visible plume can be reduced by use of Bycosin additives.
+Both opacity and the visible plume can be reduced by use of Incendio additives.

-The combination of Bycosin catalyst and organic magnesium makes it possible to have a better and more stable combustion.
+The combination of Incendio catalyst and organic magnesium makes it possible to have a better and more stable combustion.

 The catalyst allows a reduction in excess air, reduces unburned carbon, CO and formation of NOx and SO₃.
 Formed SO₃ will be neutralised by the organic magnesium.
 Less SO₃ in the flue gases will give a less visible plume from the stack.

 Incendio additives clean sodium and vanadium deposits from boiler walls and tubes.
 Vanadium is known as a catalyst of SO₃ formation so reduced deposits means less corrosion.

 Corrosion is a severe problem that can impact all parts of the combustion system from injection to stack emissions.